vals-productions/sqlighter/amfibian.md

 AmfibiaN is part of SQLighter repository.
 Follow SQLighter installation instructions.

-Note: currently AmfibiaN is not part of library based distribution.
-Use source code inclusion approach.
-This note will be removed if/once AmfibiaN becomes available through jar/lib.

-*This document is under construction.*
+<b>AmfibiaN is a part of library based distribution since v 2.0.0. </b>